Zernach/Airline-Price-Predictions/README.md

 ## 📚 Dependencies
-To auto-install the dependencies for this project in a subshell virtual environment, the only two libraries that you should have to install are `python`, `pip`, and `pipenv`.
-Read the `Pipfile` in this repo to view the list of dependencies that are installed when you run `pipenv install`.
+To auto-install the dependencies for this project in a subshell virtual environment, the only packages you'll have to have pre-installed are `python`, `pip`, and `pipenv`.

 ## 💻 How to Locally Run this Repo